haneefdm/modustoolbox/notes.md

     * `SUPPORTED_TOOL_TYPES` vs `CY_SUPPORTED_TOOL_TYPES`.
 Former is in the `IDE variables` section and the latter is in the `User: Miscellaneous variables` section.
 I initially used the `IDE` section but I was wrong.
 The `Misc` section has the full list.
 * Configuration files
     * Why is the `Library Manager` special?
 Yes, it is not a configurator but it needed to be handled specially (aka hardcoded)
     * No schema for configurator.xml files, so I am assuming this is regimented some other way.
 Thats okay.
 Do we have a doc that says what **can** appear here.
-Despite the file name, I noticed that you can have multiple configurators based on `XML` and coded as such.
+Despite the file name, I noticed that you can have multiple configurators based on `XML` I saw and coded as such.
 I found that Capsense indeed has more than one.
 So, I lucked out
     * The XML content is trouble some
       * `<display_name>` has version embedded in it.
 So ignore the `version.xml` file?
 What is the `version.xml` for can can it represent multiple configurators?
 Why not put `version` in the `configurator.xml` file itself?
       * `<icon>` While it could have been useful, it ends up being useless as they are visually imperciptable from each other, taking up space.